 However, the Logging page does offer you the option of persisting your changes to its settings.
 If you turn on this feature, values for the log settings are stored in a logging configuration file on the application server where the Identity Manager User Application is deployed.
-For example:
+For example, the <installdir>/tomcat/server/IDMProv/conf/ directory.